digitaldrummerj/digitaldrummerj.me/content/posts/2022/032722-ef-core-enums-as-column-value.md

 	using Microsoft.EntityFrameworkCore;
 	```

-1. The last thing we need to do is create our migration script to add the new column.
+The last thing we need to do is create our migration script to add the new column.

+	1. Run the following command to generate the migration script

 	```shell
 	dotnet ef migrations add AddStatusField -o .\EntityFramework\Migrations\
 	```

-1. Then we need to runbthe scriot against our database.
+1. Then we need to run the script against our database.

 	```shell
 	dotnet ef database update